District 51 cancels school-sponsored trips outside of Colorado

-District 51 is keeping its school-sponsored trips inside of Colorado at least through the end of March.
+District 51 is keeping its school-sponsored trips within Colorado. at least through the end of March.

 According to a statement from District 51 Superintendent Diana Sirko, the move is being made as COVID-19 coronavirus strain continues to spread across the country.